ja2/ScreenShot/README.md

 2. Registry access (for the Launch On Login functionality).
 3. Read-write file system access to the folder that the executable is run from, to save/read settings.
 4. Access to RegisterHotKey and UnregisterHotKey windows API commands to hook windows key combinations
+5. Access to the GetForegroundWindow and GetWindowRect to get the bounds of the currently active window

 *Trust*